 Follow-up on instantaneous speeding

-Referring to the data of SkyPier HSF movements in May 2024, instantaneous speeding (i.e. a sudden change in speed at over 15 knots for a short period of time) within the SCZ was recorded from 1 HSF movement of which the duration of the instantaneous speeding case was less than 1 minute.
-The AIS data and ferry operator response showed that the case due to strong tidal wave and current.
+Referring to the data of SkyPier HSF movements in Nov 2024, no instantaneous speeding (i.e. a sudden change in speed at over 15 knots for a short period of time) within the SCZ was recorded.

 mottmac.hk